ajaxtherabbit/Horiseon-Marketing-Agency/README.md

 ## Description

 This is my submission for the Horiseon Website Week 1 Challenge.
+All source code is within the index.html file, and Assets/CSS folder.

 ## Table of Contents (Optional)